 Ayodhya Case: Why the mediation failed

-New Delhi, Oct 16: The Supreme Court had said that it would hear the Ayodhya dispute on a daily basis, after it was told that attempts to come to a settlement by the mediation committee had failed.
+New Delhi, Oct 16: The Supreme Court had said that it would hear the Ayodhya dispute on a daily basis after it was told that attempts to come to a settlement by the mediation committee had failed.

 The mediation committee appointed by the Supreme Court was close to coming to a consensus, but certain objections stood in the way as a result of which the settlement failed.

 Certain groups from both sides objected to the settlement terms as a result of which the matter will now have to be settled by the Supreme Court legally.
-The Bench headed by Chief Justice of India, Ranjan Gogoi. had declared that the effort had failed.
+The Bench headed by Chief Justice of India, Ranjan Gogoi had declared that the effort had failed.

 Ayodhya case: 1528 to 2019, a timeline

 The CJI made the observation after perusing the report of the mediation panel which was set up on March 8.
 The court had granted the panel a deadline of 8 weeks.
-However on May 7, the court was told that the report was not ready, but the panel added that it was making progress.
+However, on May 7, the court was told that the report was not ready, but the panel added that it was making progress.

 The court then extended the deadline to August 15.
-However an application was filed by Gopal Singh, the original claimant through Rajendra Singh, in which it was claimed that there was no progress being made.
+However, an application was filed by Gopal Singh, the original claimant through Rajendra Singh, in which it was claimed that there was no progress being made.

 Ayodhya case: What if verdict is not delivered by November 17 2019